These ground beef enchiladas are made with a homemade enchilada sauce, stuffed with Mexican beef and loaded with plenty of cheese!

 Ground Beef Enchilada Filling

 The beef filling again is very simple.
-I usually go for beef that’s around 12% fat – that way you get a nice bit of fatty flavour, but it doesn’t turn out too greasy.
-Alongside the beef and spices, I throw in some red pepper, onion and garlic.
+I usually go for beef that’s around 5% fat – that way it doesn’t leak out too much fat and make the enchiladas oily.
+Alongside the beef and spices, I throw in some red pepper, onion and garlic and some of the enchilada sauce to keep the filling nice and juicy!

 What else can I add to the beef filling?